Second Battle of Zurich: Ménard's feint

 The river crossing over the Limmat was successful as the Russians were too weak in their front section, and because they had been distracted away from Dietikon with feints by Mortier's Division at Wollishofen and Ménard's Division at Vogelsang.
 Ménard had succeeded in completely outwitting the Russians with his attack and also demonstrations against Brugg.
 From daybreak he had opened a barrage of artillery fire with all his guns in the vicinity of Baden and at the confluence of the Aare and Limmat against Durasov's forces, spread his remaining brigade out in full view of the enemy, and put into motion the remaining boats on the river.
-Durasov was completely duped by this, and stationed his troops nearly the entire day between Freyenwyl and Wurenlingen.
+Durasov was completely duped by this, and stationed his troops nearly the entire day between Freienwil and Wurenlingen.
 By the time he realised his mistake and marched to rejoin troops on the heights of Oetlikon he found the passage barred by Bontemp's brigade, and had to make a substantial detour to Zürich, where he arrived late at night.

 At Vogelsang Ménard succeeded in throwing a small detachment over the Limmat on boats transported overland from the Aare while under fire, this enabled him to re-establish a flying bridge, with which he crossed part of his command the next morning.